 Product listings that misrepresent products being sold or set false expectations for customers are considered misleading and are prohibited.

-Starting April 18th, 2018 00:00 UTC, product listings that are detected to be misleading will be taken down from Wish and will be subject to fines.
+Product listings that are detected to be misleading will be taken down from Wish and will be subject to penalties.

 What does “Misleading Listing” Mean?

 A “Misleading Listing” is a product listing that misrepresents a product or sets false expectations for customers.
 This is a violation of Wish policies.
 These product listings misrepresent the product being sold through the use of deceptive images, titles, descriptions, size/color options, and/or prices.
 These misrepresentations negatively affect Wish customers and are not tolerated on the Wish marketplace.
-Listings found to be violating this “Misleading Listing” policy are subject to removal and monetary fines.
+Listings found to be violating this “Misleading Listing” policy are subject to removal and monetary penalties.

-Note that based on the current Misleading Listings Policy 2.10 and the Misleading Variations Addendum in particular, a product may be considered as misleading when there exists inconsistencies between product main image, title, descriptions, and the product variations offered.
+Note that based on the current Misleading Listings Policy 2.10, a product may be considered as misleading when there exist inconsistencies between the product main image, title, descriptions, and the product variations offered.
 The title, description, price, and images used to advertise a product or variation should clearly and accurately reflect the item being sold.
 Please familiarize yourself with Wish’s policies on listing products: https://merchant.wish.com/policy/listing & https://merchant.wish.com/policy/inappropriate-reasons/33.